-Durak is a Russian card-game in the shedding and trick-taking family, whose origins arise around Napoleon’s invasion of Russia.
+Durak is a Russian card game in the shedding and trick-taking family, whose origins arise around Napoleon’s invasion of Russia.
 Originally a game for soldiers during the defense against the French, the game became much more popular in Russia following the establishment of the Soviet Union.

 Today, Durak is the most popular card game in Russia.
 The name “Durak” is the Russian word for fool.
 The game also goes by the names “Attack”, “Russian War”, and “Perevodnoy Durak” which means “transferable fool.”
-This name, refers to the fact that the loser of each game becomes the “durak” and must then deal out the cards for the next round.
+This name refers to the fact that the loser of each game becomes the “durak” and must then deal out the cards for the next round.

 How to Play Durak?

-Durak is played using a special modified deck, utilizing only 36 of the 52 cards in the standard Anglo-American pattern.
+Durak is played using a specially modified deck, utilizing only 36 of the 52 cards in the standard Anglo-American pattern.
 A “Durak deck” uses all cards from 6 and up.
 The 5s and below of each suit (♥♦♣♠) are then removed from the deck and set until the end of the game.

 To begin, the modified deck is created and then shuffled, and each Player will be dealt out 6 cards from the Dealer.
-The first Dealer will be chosen randomly, and in subsequent games the previous loser or “durak” will become the dealer of the next round.
+The first Dealer will be chosen randomly, and in subsequent games, the previous loser or “durak” will become the dealer of the next round.
 Cards are ranked Ace-6 from highest to lowest.

-Traditionally, Durak is a 4-Player game, and this guide will reflect that fact.
+Traditionally, Durak is a 4-player game, and this guide will reflect that fact.
 However, the game could potentially be played with more or fewer Players if desired.

 Once each Player has been dealt their 6 requisite cards, the deck of remaining cards will be set aside.
 This deck of remaining cards, sometimes called the stock in other shedding games, is here referred to as the “prikup” or the “talon.”

 The top card from the talon will be turned face-up.
-The rest of the prikup will then be placed perpendicularly on top of this face-up card, such that the suit of the face-up can still be seen beneath the deck.
+The rest of the Prikup will then be placed perpendicularly on top of this face-up card, such that the suit of the face-up can still be seen beneath the deck.
 This face-up that is now beneath the deck represents the Trump suit of the hand.

 A card that is in Trump will always beat a card that is not Trump, even if they are not the same rank.
-For example, a 6 of ♦beats a K♣, when ♦ are the trump suit.
+For example, a 6 of ♦beats a K♣, when ♦ is the trump suit.

 The Player with the lowest Trump card in their hand is granted the right of first attack.
 An “Attack” in Durak is simply playing a card into the central play area.